 The first things to consider

 Pursuing master’s and doctoral studies involves developing another way of thinking, a more independent way of working.
 A master’s in research has the main objective of developing methodological skills and in-depth knowledge of a topic, which eventually leads to undertaking a PhD program.

-Students who wish to obtain a master’s degree with a vocational focus in mind may prefer a program with courses (in French).
+Students who wish to obtain a master’s degree with a vocational focus in mind may prefer a program with courses.
 The master's degree in courses and the master's degree in research lead to the same degree.
 The difference lies in the structure of the programme.
 The research programme focuses on research methodology and independent work around a topic chosen by the student, thus preparing him/her for doctoral studies.
 The other, which is essentially composed of courses, favours the direct application of specialized knowledge in a professional context, outside the university network.

 When deciding to pursue research, it is important to find a topic that you are passionate about as you will devote several months to analyzing it.
 A research director will help you set your objective and scientific approach.
 They will also ensure that your work is progressing well up to the final evaluation of your research project.

 To help you identify your subject, there are several tools:

 - Consult the Inventory of Research Projects

 - Consult the UdeS's Specialists Directory

 - Visit the unifying themes in research page